-A light, packable, insulating layer is a winner!
+Can’t say it enough: a light, packable, insulating layer is a winner.
 It should be something you can take off once you’re warmed up, and stash in your pack.
 Then it’s ready to re-appear for a picnic lunch to keep that heat you’ve generated and be ready to get back at it.

 Extra goggles are a light carry and can really save the day.
 If you happen to get closely acquainted with the snow (ahem, crash) and fill your goggles, having an extra pair is SO much better than struggling to see for the next lap.
 Swap ’em out and keep charging.